blockblaz/zeam-pm/Zeam-Meetings/September-12.md

 00:10:01

 Ladislaus: Yeah.
 But generally agree.
 Yeah.
 Gajinder Singh: Right.
 Right.
 Uh cool.
-Moving to another point, Gim that you mentioned uh that we actually need right now is we do need SSD list uh to work.
+Moving to another point, Gim that you mentioned uh that we actually need right now is we do need SSZ list uh to work.
 So I think Chetany, how far are we from adding the test that Gam talked about?
 Chetany Bhardwaj: Yes.
-So, uh I was looking into fast SSG and I found there were some validations that we did not have.
+So, uh I was looking into fast SSZ and I found there were some validations that we did not have.
 So, which were like critical validation.
 So, uh I I have created those those are the tests right?
 Gajinder Singh: But what about adding the validators list for example from beacon?
 Let me try.
 Chetany Bhardwaj: Yes, those tests uh I I have most of them with me.
 The validator one not added yet the one I asked you about but that is I believe one or two test only.
 So uh I can add that today itself.
 Uh but what I worked on was the validation part for uh the decode and
 Gajinder Singh: So one of so I understand so one of the thing is basically you know uh you so there are two things that that we test that you know positive cases and negative cases.